 Homer’s roots run deep.
 It was one of the first townships to be settled in what’s known today as Will County.
 Early settlers were drawn to the area in the early 1800s by the vast lands of timber.
 They would clear the land for farming and use the timber to build their houses, barns and fences.
 Homer Township was named by one of those early settlers -- Alanson Granger -- in honor of his native home of Homer, New York.
 In 1832 and 1833, two villages formed in the Township -- Goodings Grove and Hadley.
 The villages thrived for nearly a half century, but became ghost towns when the railroad was built several miles south of Hadley in the 1890s.
 Today, we have two schools named after those early towns -- Goodings Grove School on 143rd Street and Hadley Middle School on Bell Road.

-Homer 33C was established in 1956 with the consolidation of eight rural one-room schools -- Lauffer, Hadley, Ross, Wells Corner, Goodings Grove, Harrington, Salteman and Barnett schools.
-One of those schools, Ross School, still stands today at the entrance to our middle school/junior high school campus on Bell Road.
-It was moved there in 1998 by a group of civic-minded individuals (the Homer Educational Foundation) who raised about $40,000 to relocate the school from its original site on 159th Street.
+Homer 33C was established in 1956 with the consolidation of six rural one-room schools -- Lauffer, Hadley, Ross, Wells Corner, Goodings Grove and Barnett schools.
+One of those schools, Ross School, now stands at the entrance to our middle school/junior high school campus on Bell Road.
+It was moved there in 1997 by a group of civic-minded individuals (the Homer Township Educational Foundation) who raised about $40,000 to relocate the school from its original site on 159th Street.
 The group also furnished the school with antique desks, recreating what it may have looked like in the late 1800s.
 In recent years, the one-room schoolhouse has been used for classroom visits and live history lessons.